rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 This is a function specific of the TalkingCharacter so we should expose it in its LuaComponent (we can access it using the automagic 'self' table)

+To set which one is the current 'focused' TalkingCharacter we will use a global Lua variable.
+We can just set it in the DialogueLuaState Table (and set/unset it in the begin_overlap/end_overlap functions of the TalkingCharacter script):

 ## Showing dialogues and choices